In this technological age, with a click of a mouse or tap of a finger, we can access more information than we could ever possibly read or digest.

 Yeshua is the Shepherd of Israel.
-He led them and fed them through the wilderness for forty years with a cloud by day and a pillar of fire at night.
+He led them and fed them through the wilderness for forty years.
+He was their cloud by day and pillar of fire at night.
 Later He led them with prophetic guidance through Moses and other leaders.
 And He continues to lead us and feed us today.

 But let’s pause right here.
 He LED them.
 He did not DRIVE them.

 Yeshua said, “My sheep know My voice, and I know them, and they follow Me.”
 John 10:27 Many shepherds of literal sheep and those of two-legged God-sheep often drive the sheep instead of leading them.
 Take a look at this short video of sheep only responding to their shepherd’s voice.

 Our Bible is full of references of His how He shepherds us.

 Jeremiah 31:10 Listen to this message from the LORD, you nations of the world, and publish it abroad: The LORD who scattered His people will gather them back together again and watch over them as a shepherd does his flock.

 Isaiah 30:20-21 And though the Lord gives you

 The bread of adversity and the water of affliction,

 Yet your teachers will not be moved into a corner anymore,

 21 Your ears shall hear a word behind you, saying,